Jason-Cooke/Reddit_Mobile/README.md

 ## Todo
 - Verify app works on Android platform
 - Improve header UI component
-- Improve refresh experience to keep state of list on refresh
+- The refresh feature works, but I plan to refactor to keep state of list on refresh

 ## Miscellaneous
 **Versions**